Heavy quark diffusion coefficient with gradient flow: Measuring the diffusion coefficient on the lattice

-To perform the extrapolation to the zero flow time limit, we will use a linear ansatz in $\tauf$.
-A linear behavior is expected, as the small $\tauf$ behavior is just a leading correction to $\tau$ behavior due to flow.
-Moreover, for the chromo-electric correlator $\GE$, the linear behavior has been seen at the NLO level of perturbation theory~\cite{Eller:2021qpp}.
-Starting with the chromo-electric correlator $\GE$, we present examples of linear zero flow time extrapolations at a few chosen $\tauT$ values in Fig.~\ref{fig:Ge_flowed}.
+To perform the extrapolation to the zero-flow-time limit, we use a linear ansatz in $\tauf$.
+A linear behavior is expected, as the small-$\tauf$ behavior is just a leading correction to the $\tau$ behavior due to flow.
+Moreover, for the chromoelectric correlator $\GE$, the linear behavior has been seen at the NLO level of perturbation theory~\cite{Eller:2021qpp}.
+Starting with the chromoelectric correlator $\GE$, we present examples of linear zero-flow-time extrapolations at a few chosen $\tauT$ values in Fig.~\ref{fig:Ge_flowed}.
 As expected, we see a clear linear dependence in the range where the extrapolation can be performed.
 We observe that the correlator $\GE$ decreases with increasing flow time.
-The whole range of $\tauT$ dependence of zero flow time results has been presented already in Fig.~\ref{fig:cont_limit_example}.
-As one can see from that figure the flow time dependence is not very large in the considered flow time window.
+The whole range of $\tauT$ dependence of the zero-flow-time results was already presented in Fig.~\ref{fig:cont_limit_example}.
+As one can see from that figure, the flow-time dependence is not very large in the considered flow-time window.
 In particular, the shape of the correlator does not change significantly with the flow time and it is very similar to the shape of the correlator extrapolated to zero flow time.
-Thus the determination of $\kappa_E$ will not be affected significantly by the non-zero flow time.
-Therefore, one can also model the spectral function corresponding to non-zero flow time and determine $\kappaE$.
-The effects of the residual small distortion of the correlator due to the gradient flow on $\kappaE$ can be taken care of by performing zero flow time extrapolation for the resulting $\kappaE$.
+Thus, the determination of $\kappa_E$ is not significantly affected by the nonzero flow time.
+Therefore, one can also model the spectral function corresponding to nonzero flow time and determine $\kappaE$.
+The effects of the small residual distortion of the correlator due to gradient flow on $\kappaE$ can be taken care of by performing a zero-flow-time extrapolation for the resulting $\kappaE$.
 This analysis strategy will be discussed in the next subsection.